flynnzac/genvar/README.md

-# rata: an R package for data manipulation in a Stata-like way
+# rata: an R package for data manipulation in a Stata-like, "command-on-data" way

 ## Installation